jagprog5/SDR/README.md

 ## Escaping the Walled Garden

-If the SDR api is lacking in some niche way, then an SDR can be `reinterpret_cast`ed to its underlying container (in most cases).
+If the SDR api is lacking in some niche way, then an SDR can be `reinterpret_cast`ed to its underlying container*.

 ```cpp
 SDR a{1, 2, 3};